Jan / 27 / 2026

 Can hair grow back after trichotillomania?

 In many cases, yes — especially when pulling stops early.
-Professional guidance can help determine the best options.
+Professional guidance can help determine the best options for your situation.

 Is cosmetic hair support safe for trichotillomania?

-When done correctly and without tension, cosmetic solutions can be emotionally helpful and scalp-safe.
+When performed correctly and without tension, cosmetic solutions can be emotionally beneficial and gentle on the scalp.